jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 Once again we have our functions which are organized by module (`Enum`), which are then applied to the data (`split_phrase`).

 We're also demonstrating a parentheses-free function syntax.
 It's equivalent to having parentheses, except it's a bit cleaner (but, in some cases, more ambiguous.
-In those cases parentheses should be added back).
+In those cases parentheses should be added back for clarity).

 ## Char Lists vs Binaries